 Dominique and Logan say their biggest challenge has been securing good land.
 “In the past, we have had to move around so much that it has disrupted what we do.
 Land is so expensive these days and it’s hard to secure a good long-term lease.
 Then it takes about a year to get the crops set up.”

 The friends share a goal of ethical and sustainable practices on the farm.
 Over 40 varieties of vegetables are grown, including snow peas, turnips, pak choi and purple heart potatoes.
-Spring Collective are a Living Wage Accredited Organization which means they value fair pay for their staff.
+Streamside Organics are a Living Wage Accredited Organization which means they value fair pay for their staff.

 Dom picks fresh celery from the fields